 I am an Assistant Professor at the Dept. of Economics, National University of Singapore (joint appointment with Yale-NUS College - Division of Social Sciences).
 I received my PhD from Bocconi University in Milan.
-I also hold a bachelor's degree from University of Indonesia, and master's degrees from The National University of Singapor's Lee Kuan Yew School of Public Policy and The London School of Economics.
+I hold a bachelor's degree from University of Indonesia, and masters' degrees from The National University of Singapore's Lee Kuan Yew School of Public Policy and The London School of Economics and Political Science.

 Thanks for visiting!